thomasdondorf/puppeteer-cluster/README.md

 - `options` <[Object]> Set of configurable options for the cluster.
 Can have the following fields:
   - `concurrency` <*Cluster.CONCURRENCY_PAGE*|*Cluster.CONCURRENCY_CONTEXT*|*Cluster.CONCURRENCY_BROWSER*> The choosen concurrency model.
 See [Concurreny models](#concurreny-models) for more information.
 Defaults to `Cluster.CONCURRENCY_CONTEXT`.
   - `maxConcurrency` <[number]> Maximal number of parallel workers.
 Set to `0` to deactivate (in case you want to rely only on maxCPU and/or maxMemory).
 Defaults to `1`.
-  - `maxCPU` <[number]> Maximal usage of CPU in percentage to allow spawning of more workers. `50` means spawn workers until 50% CPU load is detected.
-Set to `0` to deactivate.
-Defaults to `0`.
-  - `maxMemory` <[number]> Maximal usage of memory in percentage to allow spawning of more workers. `50` means spawn workers until 50% of available memory is used.
-Set to `0` to deactivate.
-Defaults to `0`.
-  - `workerCreationDelay` <[number]> Time between creation of two workers.
-Set this to something like `1000` (one second) in case you use `maxCPU` or `maxMemory`.
-This makes sure not all workers are created at the same time as you want to wait some time before CPU or memory is checked again.
-Defaults to `0`.
   - `puppeteerOptions` <[Object]> Object passed to [puppeteer.launch].
 See puppeteer documentation for more information.
 Defaults to `{}`.
   - `retryLimit` <[number]> How often do you want to retry a job before marking it as failed.
 Defaults to `0`.
   - `retryDelay` <[number]> How much time should pass at minimum between the job execution and its retry.
 Defaults to `0`.